aneshlya/ispc/docs/ispc.rst

 Upon entry to an ``ispc`` function called from C/C++ code, the execution model switches from the application's serial model to ``ispc``'s execution model.
 Conceptually, a number of ``ispc`` *program instances* start running concurrently.
-The group of running program instances is a called a *gang* (harkening to "gang scheduling", since ``ispc`` provides certain guarantees about the control flow coherence of program instances running in a gang, detailed in `Gang Convergence Guarantees`_.)
+The group of running program instances is called a *gang* (a term borrowed from "gang scheduling", reflecting the fact that ``ispc`` provides certain guarantees about control flow coherence among program instances running in a gang, as detailed in `Gang Convergence Guarantees`_.)
 An ``ispc`` program instance is thus similar to a CUDA* "thread" or an OpenCL* "work-item", and an ``ispc`` gang is similar to a CUDA* "warp".